1895 Chicago mayoral election: Republican nomination

-People's (Populist) nomination
+Populist nomination

 The People's (Populist) party nominated Bayard Taylor Holmes, an advocate for improved medical education and public health.
+Holmes, a prominent Chicago physician, had been urged to run.
+The prominent liberal Chicago attorney Clarence Darrow served as the chairman of the party's nominating convention.

+Many political forces that would later play a prominent role during the 1896 United States presidential election backed Holmes' candidacy.
+Holmes's received support from a coalition of various socialist, populist, single-taxers, progressives, and liberals. at which Holmes was nominated.
+Holmes's candidacy was backed by followers of the local labor leader Eugene Debs.
+Additionally, Henry Demarest Lloyd played a key role in his campaign.

+The People's Party had become a significant third-party in American politics during the 1892 elections, but would fade away after many of the political factions it attracted were drawn to Democratic nominee William Jennings Bryan in the 1896 presidential election instead of the party's own nominee.

+People's Free Silver nomination

+A free silver-supporting offshoot of the People's Party, the People's People's Free Silver Party, nominated Ebenezer Wakely for mayor.
+Wakely had been the People's Party's own mayoral nominee in the previous election.

+Prohibition nomination

+The Prohibition Party nominated Arthur J. Bassett.

 General election

 Wenter worked hard to campaign against Swift.
 During the campaign, speeches held by Democratic candidate Wenter attracted large and enthusiastic crowds.
 Substantial funds were raised for his campaign and a large campaign committee was formed to support its operations.

 Wenter sought to present himself as an individual who was not a "machine politician", and was not intending to run on Hopkins' record.
 He argued the central concern of the election should be "competence".
 He contrasted his well-regarded record as head of the Sanitary District with what had been a controversial brief tenure of Swift as interim mayor.

 Results

 Swift received 37.11% of the Polish-American vote, while Wenter received 57.96%.